kedestin/Quick-References/Development/vscode-remotessh.md

 #### Things to be aware of

-* When using Remote:SSH, installing extensions will place the extension's file on the remote server.
+* When using Remote - SSH, installing extensions will place the extension's file on the remote server.
 This can cause issues if you have a small disk quota and install extensions with large files.